JackTheSpades/SpriteToolSuperDelux/readme.txt

-		-pl				Per level sprites - will insert perlevel sprite code -npl            Same as the current default, no sprite per level will be inserted, left dangling for compatibility reasons -d255spl		disables 255 sprite per level support (won't do the 1938 remap)
+		-pl				Per level sprites - will insert perlevel sprite code -npl            Same as the current default, no sprite per level will be inserted, left dangling for compatibility reasons -d255spl		disables 255 sprite per level support (won't do the 1938 remap) -w              Enable asar warnings check, recommended to use when developing sprites

 		-a  <asm>       Specify a custom asm directory (Default asm/)